 Domestic & Stock bores are for household use, watering of stocks and pets, and watering of a kitchen garden up to 0.4 ha., and may not be used for irrigation or commercial purposes.
 If you need a bore for Domestic & Stock purposes you can apply online immediately and get approval within a few minutes in most cases.

 Investigation bores are dug for short term, immediate investigative use only.
-The site should be fully reinstated after samples are taken and nothing must remain after the drilling rig has left the site.
-If you need a bore for Investigation purposes you can apply online immediatelyand get within a few minutes in most cases.
+The site should be fully reinstated after samples are taken and nothing must remain on site after the drilling rig has left.
+If you need an Investigation bore, you can apply online at mywater.waterregister.vic.gov.au.
+These are processed immediately, and applications are generally approved within a few minutes.

-Registration as a service provider to access Observation bores as an option is free and easy, just email your contact details to waterregister.support@delwp.vic.gov.au and someone will contact you to set things up.
+Registration as a service provider is free and easy, just email your contact details to waterregister.support@delwp.vic.gov.au and someone will contact you to set things up.

 A user guide with some hints and tips is available below.

 It is important to remember that all bore construction licences are only valid for 12 months from the date of granting.
 Also each Domestic & Stock licence permits only 1 bore to be constructed.
-Investigation and Observation however licences permit up to 20 bores each, as long as they are on a single land parcel or congruent land parcels with the same owner/occupier.
-Once a Licence has been granted, the only way to amend the purpose of the licence (i.e. D&S, Investigation or Observation) will be to apply to the Water Corporation named on the licence to alter the purpose which will have a fee associated.
+Investigation and Observation licences each permit up to 20 bores, as long as the bores are on either a single land parcel or congruent land parcels with the same owner/occupier.